A system's wave function is uniquely determined by its underlying physical state: The Uniqueness Theorem

-To define the notions of \emph{free choice} and \emph{completeness}, as introduced informally in the introduction, we use the fact that any experiment takes place in spacetime and therefore has a \emph{chronological structure}.\footnote{In previous work we sometimes called this a \emph{causal order}.} For example, the measurement setting $A$ is chosen before the measurement outcome $X$ is obtained.
+To define the notions of \emph{free choice} and \emph{completeness}, as introduced informally in the introduction, we take as motivation that any experiment takes place in spacetime and therefore has a \emph{causal order}\footnote{In previous work we sometimes called this a \emph{chronological structure}~\cite{CR_book2}.}.
+For example, the measurement setting $A$ is chosen before the measurement outcome $X$ is obtained.
 This may be modelled mathematically by a preorder relation\footnote{A \emph{preorder relation} is a binary relation that is reflexive and transitive.}, denoted $\bef$, on the relevant set of random variables.
-While our technical claim does not depend on how the chronological structure is interpreted physically, it is intuitive to imagine it being compatible with relativistic spacetime.
+While our technical claim does not depend on how the causal order is interpreted physically, it is intuitive to imagine it being compatible with relativistic spacetime.
 In this case, $A \bef X$ would mean that the spacetime point where $X$ is accessible lies in the future light cone of the spacetime point where the choice $A$ is made.